hellholt/bash/README.md

-# bash
+# Hellholt::Bash
-Bash scripts for dealing with Hellholt.
+This repository contains Bash scripts for dealing with Hellholt.

+It is probably most easily used with [`bpkg`](https://github.com/bpkg/bpkg).